hglm/detex/README.md

 It includes flexible pixel format conversion functions between a variety of formats, including mapping HDR textures.

-Additionally, loading of KTX and DDS texture files is supported.
+Additionally, loading and saving of KTX and DDS texture files is supported.

 Included is a simple texture file viewer program as well as a command line utility to convert between texture file formats.